This site does not currently take bookings here on Pitchup.com.

-Battle Abbey may be only three miles away, but we guarantee a peaceful time down on this East Sussex farm a quick drive from Hastings.
+Battle Abbey may be only three miles away, but a peaceful time is guaranteed down on this East Sussex farm a quick drive from Hastings.

 Whatever you insist on doing while on hol, disagreements will be discouraged by the sheer amount of attractions and activities within a few minutes of Buckhurst Campsite: smuggling adventures, two castles, the 1066 Story and five Sussex beaches are all within ten miles; the campsite is among the walks, wildlife and Sussex scenery of the High Weald Area of Outstanding Natural Beauty, and – most happily – a vineyard is within walking distance.
 Absolutely nothing to wine about here, then.